mongodb/specifications/source/gridfs/gridfs-spec.rst

   the last one must be exactly 'chunkSizeBytes' long.
 The last chunk can be smaller, and should only be as large as necessary.

-While streaming the user file, drivers compute an MD5 digest.
-This MD5 digest will later be stored in the files collection document.
+Historically, while streaming the user file, drivers computed an MD5 digest for the (now deprecated) 'md5' field of the files collection document.
+If drivers preserve this behavior for backwards compatibility, they MUST provide the 'disableMD5' member of GridFSBucketOptions.
+When 'disableMD5' is true, drivers MUST NOT compute an MD5 digest or include it in the files collection document.
+If drivers no longer support the deprecated 'md5' field, they MUST NOT provide the 'disableMD5' member (or it MUST be a no-op) and MUST NOT compute MD5.

 After storing all chunk documents generated for the user file in the ‘chunks’ collection, drivers create a files collection document for the